scrtlabs/protocol/docs/source/SecretContracts.rst

 How it Works
 ~~~~~~~~~~~~~

-**1.** A user creates a new auction by sending a transaction to an â€œAuction Factoryâ€,
+**1.** A user creates a new auction by sending a transaction to an 'Auction Factory',
 which acts as a proxy for deploying new auction contracts.

 **2.** The Auction Factory specifies a ERC721 contract which will mint the auction reward.